 Certain pools advertise being “day clubs” and the ruckus environment confirms it.
 There are a ton of hotels with awesome pools, but my favorites for lounging are Mandalay Beach at Mandalay Bay, or the Golden Nugget’s pool which features a water slide through the middle of a shark tank.

 If you don’t know what a Cirque Du Soleil show is you need to book one immediately!
-They feature unimaginable acrobatic feats, wild and zany costumes, as well as completely unique artistry.
+They feature unimaginable acrobatic feats, wild and zany costumes, and unique artistry.
 They truly appeal to people of all ages.

 These incredibly popular shows are typically hosted by one casino at a time, and have multiple showings a night.
-My favorite is O, the water themed show at the Bellagio, but you cannot go wrong with any of them.
+My favorite is “O”, a water themed show at the Bellagio, but you cannot go wrong with any of them.
 As a local, I’m even willing to go to a new Cirque show.
+Buy tickets in advance here to the O show before they sell out.